gkubisa/elm-app-boilerplate/README.md

 ### General

-- `package.json` - defines dependencies and scripts for building and running the application
+- `package.json` - defines dependencies and scripts for building, testing and running the application
 - `dist/` - built application artifacts produced by `npm run build`
+- `coverage/` - JavaScript test coverage reports

 ### Elm

 - `elm-package.json` - describes the Elm application and its dependencies
-- `src/` - Elm source files
+- `elm/` - Elm source files
-- `src/Main.elm` - Elm application entry point
+- `elm/Main.elm` - Elm application entry point
-- `src/App/` - the namespace for all application Elm modules
+- `elm/App/` - the namespace for all application Elm modules
-- `test/` - directory containing all the tests
+- `elm-test/` - directory containing all Elm tests
-- `test/TestRunner.elm` - the entry point for executing tests and bootstrapping the actual test runner
+- `elm-test/TestRunner.elm` - the entry point for executing tests and bootstrapping the actual test runner
-- `test/Tests.elm` - the main file loading and exposing all the test suites
+- `elm-test/Tests.elm` - the main file loading and exposing all the test suites

 ### Semantic UI